ONSdigital/dp/training/services/INFRASTRUCTURE.md

 - experiment with new ideas quickly
 - easily scale our infrastructure (up or down) to match the demands

 Other cloud platforms include Google Cloud Platform and Azure, and are used by teams in the ONS.
-In theory, we should be able to move our infrastructure to any of the cloud platforms; in practice, this is non-trivial!
+In theory, we should be able to move our infrastructure to any of the cloud platforms; in practice, this is non-trivial.
+Migrating can be harder when using Managed Services (services that the Cloud Provider manages for us), e.g. we use Amazon Neptune (a graph database) which is fully managed by AWS.
+If we were to change cloud providers, we might need to consider a completely different solution.

 #### Fundamentals
 - Cloud computing models: IaaS, PaaS, SaaS.
 They're [explained well on stackoverflow](https://stackoverflow.com/a/16824454) (do scroll through the answers if the first one makes no sense to you - I particularly enjoyed the [Pizza as a Service](https://stackoverflow.com/a/50355536) analogy).